rfo909/RForth/ForthTutorial.md

 up the result, if any, from the stack.

 Available words are listed in a dictionary memory structure.
-It consists of dictionary entries which point to the word as a string, and to the code of that word, a status code, which redefines the meaning of the code pointer for some cases, and finally a pointer to the previously defined word.
+It consists of dictionary entries which point to the string representation for the word, to the code of that word, a status code, which redefines the meaning of the code pointer for some cases, and finally a pointer to the previously defined word.